ghc-proposals/ghc-proposals/proposals/0698-qualified-literals.rst

 Interactions with other extensions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-* Multiline strings are supported, as mentioned in the specification
+* Qualified multiline strings are allowed when ``-XMultilineStrings`` is enabled, as mentioned in the specification

 * `Allow arbitrary identifiers as fields in OverloadedRecordDot <https://github.com/ghc-proposals/ghc-proposals/pull/668>`_ has similar syntax to the proposed qualified string literal, but as ``Foo.bar`` is parsed as a qualified identifier even with OverloadedRecordDot, it makes sense that ``Foo."bar"`` is also parsed as a qualified literal.